kubeflow/kfp-tekton/samples/katib/README.md

   [Kubeflow MPIJob and Horovod training container](mpi-job-horovod.py).

-Please note that katib currently does not support k8s version 1.19.x, it currently being worked on at https://github.com/kubeflow/katib/pull/1450.
+Please note that katib currently does not support k8s version 1.19.x, it is currently being worked on at https://github.com/kubeflow/katib/pull/1450.

 Note: We need to install [MPIjob controller](https://github.com/kubeflow/mpi-operator), for this example to work.